 Instead of putting your life and the lives of others at risk, you should wait until you get home or can pull over to look at your phone.
 Sadly, every year, there are thousands of accidents that occur because of texting while driving.
-If you have bee involved in an accident that was caused by distracted driving, you’ll benefit greatly from working with a car accident lawyer near Birmingham.
+If you have been involved in an accident that was caused by distracted driving, you’ll benefit greatly from working with a distracted driving car accident lawyer near Birmingham.

 It isn’t necessarily easy to collect proof that shows the other driver was distracted, especially when there is no video evidence.
 Even if other people witnessed the accident, you may not be able to find people that clearly saw what happened.
 If you don’t have either video evidence or witnesses, what are your options?

 Thanks to advances in technology, you don’t need to have eyewitnesses in order to get the proof that you need.
-When you work with a Birmingham car accident attorney, they can subpoena the cell phone records of the other driver.
+When you work with a Birmingham distracted driving car accident attorney, they can subpoena the cell phone records of the other driver.
 This information can establish whether or not the individual was using their phone at the time of the accident.

 When you have evidence like this, jurors are far more likely to side with the accident victim, especially if they weren’t using their phone.
 As long as there is evidence that establishes that the other driver was distracted, you are very likely to be compensated for medical bills, lost wages, and other expenses.
-That’s why it pays to work with a lawyer that can collect evidence to support your case.
+That’s why it pays to work with a Birmingham distracted driving accident lawyer that can collect evidence to support your case.

 CALL OUR BIRMINGHAM DISTRACTED DRIVING ACCIDENT LAWYERS TODAY